garrandall/popular-music-data/tracks/rockabye-clean-bandit-sean-paul-anne-marie.md

 When he looks in her eyes
 He don't know he is safe

-When she says, "Ooh, love, no one's ever gonna hurt you, love.
+When she says, "Oh, love, no one's ever gonna hurt you, love.
 I'm gonna give you all of my love.
 Nobody matters like you."